MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-overview-visual-studio.md

 1. You can then edit code or the manifest file as required.
 1. For building and debugging the Teams app you can use your Microsoft 365 account.
 1. For provisioning and deploying your app to cloud you can use your Azure account.
-1. You can now publish your app to Teams.
+1. You can finally publish your app to Teams.

 ## Install Teams Toolkit for Visual Studio

-1. You can download the latest Visual Studio installer from the [Visual Studio download page](https://visualstudio.microsoft.com/vs/preview/).
-You'll need to first install the Visual Studio installer before installing Visual Studio.
+You can download the latest Visual Studio installer from the [Visual Studio download page](https://visualstudio.microsoft.com/vs/preview/).

+> [!NOTE]
+> [You'll need to first install the Visual Studio installer before installing Visual Studio.]

-2. After you open the Visual Studio installer, in the pop-up Workloads window, ensure that you select checkboxes against the **ASP.NET and web development** workload.
-You also need to select the **Microsoft Teams development tools** in the installation details panel.
-Select **Install**.
+After you open the Visual Studio installer, in the pop-up Workloads window.

+1. Select the box **ASP.NET and web development** workload.
+1. Select the box **Microsoft Teams development tools** in the installation details panel.
+1. Select **Install**.

    :::image type="content" source="../assets/images/teams-toolkit-overview/visual-studio-install1.png" alt-text="Visual studio-installation":::

-3. Select **Launch** to open Visual Studio.
+1. Select **Launch** to open Visual Studio.

     :::image type="content" source="../assets/images/teams-toolkit-overview/visual-studio-launch.png" alt-text="Launch visual studio":::